Bloodwingv2/MindWell/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
-Here's how you can help:
+contributions from the community are wlecomed! if you have any blazing new idea make sure to let me know and do the following below to submit a pull-request:

 1. **🍴 Fork the repository**
 2. **🌿 Create a feature branch** (`git checkout -b feature/amazing-feature`)